 Let go of pee-fear

 Speaking of letting it all go, the number one reason women don’t squirt is the fear of peeing themselves.
-And, hey, it’s understandable.
-Nothing quite ruins a sexy moment like incontinence.
+Hey, it’s understandable; nothing quite ruins a sexy moment like incontinence.
 So, let’s get one thing straight: squirting is not the same as peeing.
 The liquid produced when you squirt is not pee.

 What sex toys are best for squirting?

-Lelo Sona 2 Cruise – A lot of women find the unique clitoral situation.
+Lelo Sona 2 Cruise – A lot of women enjoy this unique clitoral situation.
 It creates a suction-and-release effect on the glans of the clitoris.
-Even if you can’t squirt with this toy is defiantly one to have in your toy box!
+Even if you can’t squirt with this toy is definitely one you should have in your toy box!

-Wand Massager – So if you’ve been researching sex toys for a while you’ll know that the wand pops up EVERYWHERE!
-People are obsessed and if you like intense clitoral stimulation she’s your gal.
+Wand Massager – If you’ve been researching sex toys for a while, you’ll know that the wand pops up EVERYWHERE!
+People are obsessed with them, and if you like intense clitoral stimulation, she’s your gal.
 Our personal favourite is ‘The Big One’ from Kandid.

-Lola Jean is Sex Educator, Mental Health Professional, Wrestler, Domme, Writer and World Record Holder for Volume (solo) Squirting.
-Through both personal and professional experience, Lola brings a refreshing understanding to sex and kink to push individuals past what they think they are capable of.
-As featured in The New York Times, Vice, Elite Daily and Mens Health, Lola offers a variety of classes to help people have better sex with themselves and each other.
-Through private kink or sex coaching, hands-on classes, talks, and her podcast w The Reluctant Sexpert : ‘Is Our Love ___?’, it is her goal to challenge gender and societal norms without perpetuating what is already so prevalent in porn or the male gaze.
+Lola Jean is a Sex Educator, Mental Health Professional, Wrestler, Domme, Writer and World Record Holder for Volume (solo) Squirting.
+Through personal and professional experience, Lola brings a refreshing understanding to sex and kink, to push individuals past what they think they are capable of.
+As featured in The New York Times, Vice, Elite Daily and Men’s Health, Lola offers a variety of classes to help people have better sex with themselves and each other.
+Through private kink or sex coaching, hands-on classes, talks, and her podcast The Reluctant Sexpert : ‘Is Our Love ___?’, it’s her goal to challenge gender and societal norms without perpetuating what is already so prevalent in porn or the male gaze.
 There is so much we are not exploring due to fear.
 Fear of how society will view us.
 How our partners will view us.
 How our peers will view us.
 Lola helps individuals stop making excuses and unlock who they are and what they deserve.